slider003/picka-time/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+# Pages Workflow Buddy

+Last updated: 2025-06-10

+A React application with Vite and GitHub Pages deployment.